+The anthropolgoy major, and all tracks, are open.
 After completing required courses within the anthropology core, students can elect to focus on one area or take courses in different areas within the major.
 There are three informal tracks in which students may wish to concentrate their studies.
 These are:

 - Archaeology: The exploration of human prehistory through evidence of past human activities.
 See our brochure on the archaeology track here.